Friendly & welcoming atmosphere with a good selection of wellness facilities, the reviews are amazing!

 Austrian twin beds are very common in Central Europe.
 They’re simply one large bed frame containing two single mattresses, both with separate duvets and linen sets, that cannot be separated.
 Separate twin beds are less common and can often be head to head beds, rather than side by side, if they are available.

-steam room, fitness room and relaxation area · extra charge for massage
+Sauna, steam room, infrared cabin, fitness room and relaxation area

 Many Austrian hotels do not serve free tap water with meals.